brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 The above is a semantically correct implementation.
 However, is it the implementation we would actually want for `views::tail`?
 There are a few extra things `views::drop` has to do. `views::drop` must store a count and a cache for the begin iterator for forward ranges (to satisfy `O(1)`), but `views:tail` has to do none of these things since 1 is a constant and invoking `next()` one time still satisfies `O(1)`.

 This puts us in an interesting position: we either adopt a known suboptimal implementation of `tail` with minimal LWG cost (such that we could likely adopt this for C++23) or we could hold off for the optimal implementation (in which case we could not in good conscience put `tail` as a Tier 1 view, as it is certainly not that important).
 As such, we have tentatively marked it as Tier 3.

 Take a different view, `unbounded`.
-This isn't pipeable, and a perfectly valid implementation of it, in its entirely is:
+A perfectly valid implementation of it, in its entirely is:

 ```cpp
 namespace std::ranges::views {